nicolasserrano/c5i/Notas.md

 - Contenido de la asignatura.
 - Evaluación
   1. Parte 1 25% A.
-    - 4 prácticas de 5% (10 puentos de prácticas y 40 puntos de práctica evaluada).
+    - 4 prácticas de 5% (10 puntos de prácticas y 40 puntos de práctica evaluada).
 A1, A2, A3, A4
     - 1 prueba evaluada 5% PA
     - Nota A: 20% PA + 20% Max(A1, PA) + 20% Max(A2, PA) + 20% Max(A3, PA) + 20% Max(A4, PA).
 Si A1 = A2 = A3 = A4 = 0 => A = 100% PA
   2. Parte 2 25% B